 If extra virgin olive oil can be used to cook and many studies have proven that, why do people believe that olive oil is unstable and its smoking point is low?

 In fact, this misconception is either true or false.
-High quality, extra virgin olive oil has the characteristics of good cooking oil.
+High-quality, extra virgin oil has the characteristics of good cooking oil.
 But most olive oil is not high quality, non-extra virgin, which has a very low smoke point and a little beneficial substance.
 That’s why it’s important to choose the right olive cooking oil.

-In conclusion, olive oil is a good cooking oil since it has stability in heat and a suitable smoke point for regular cooking.
-You can and even should use olive oil in cooking, but make sure that you’re using high-quality, top-grade extra virgin oil.
+In conclusion, olive oil is a good cooking oil since it has stability in heat and is a suitable smoke point for regular cooking.
+You can and even should use olive oil in cooking.
+However, make sure that you’re using the high-quality, top-grade extra virgin type of oil.